5 Product Marketing Tips for Small Businesses - Avery Blog

 Product marketing simply means any marketing communication that is focused exclusively on a product, as opposed to your overall brand messaging.
+For small businesses, taking this focused approach can make a big difference.
+At Avery, we’ve seen how clearly defined product messaging can help small businesses attract more customers and build repeat sales.
 It’s important to market your product in the most impactful way.
-Here are 5 product marketing tips you should consider when planning your product marketing strategy.
+Here are five product marketing tips you should consider when planning your product marketing strategy.

 Does your product have a feature that sets it apart from similar products on the market?
 Why should someone buy your product instead of another?
 Is it price point, quality or design?
-Don’t be afraid to compare your products indirectly to the competition.
+Don’t be afraid to highlight how your product compares to similar options.

 Statements such as, “unlike other products, our products are made with this [unique feature] to make them even more useful” are informative and persuasive.
 They also do the work for the consumer.
 Now they don’t have to go look at the competition to find the differences, you’ve already done it for them.